How to build customer loyalty in the age of choice

-Customer loyalty in the age of choice, it can feel almost impossible for a business to retain.
+Customer loyalty in the age of choice, it can feel almost impossible for a business to retain the loyalty of their customers.

 Gone are the days of staying with a brand out of familiarity, but does that mean losing the return customer who quietly feeds your business growth in the background?
 Fostering loyalty in your customers need not be a Sisyphean task.